seleniumbase/SeleniumBase/integrations/google_cloud/ReadMe.md

 * Find your new MySQL instance and then click on it.
 * Write down the values for Admin username and password.
 (Username should be "root")

 #### Step 23.
-Get a MySQL GUI tool so that you can connect to your MySQL DB
+Get a MySQL GUI tool so that you can connect to your MySQL Instance

 * You can download [MySQL Workbench](http://dev.mysql.com/downloads/tools/workbench/) for this.

 #### Step 24.
-Create a new connection to your MySQL DB
+Create a new connection to your MySQL Instance

 * Use the MySQL DB credentials that you saved in Step 21 for this.

 #### Step 25.
-Create a new schema in your MySQL DB
+Create a new database/schema in your MySQL Instance

-* You can name your schema ``test``.
+* You can name your database/schema ``test_db``.

 #### Step 26.
-Create the necessary tables in your MySQL schema
+Create the necessary tables in your MySQL database/schema

-* Run a SQL script in your MySQL schema using [testcaserepository.sql](https://raw.githubusercontent.com/seleniumbase/SeleniumBase/master/seleniumbase/core/testcaserepository.sql)
+* Run a SQL script in your MySQL database/schema using [testcaserepository.sql](https://raw.githubusercontent.com/seleniumbase/SeleniumBase/master/seleniumbase/core/testcaserepository.sql)

 #### Step 27.
-Have your local clone of SeleniumBase connect to your MySQL DB
+Have your local clone of SeleniumBase connect to your MySQL Instance

 * Update the MySQL connection details in your [settings.py](https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/config/settings.py) file to use the credentials that you saved in Step 21.
 * Run the following command again from the top-level SeleniumBase folder to make sure that SeleniumBase uses the updated credentials: